SkyeOfBreeze/pySabertoothSerial/README.md

 Unofficial python library for Synren/Sabertooth serial motor controllers

 # Compatible Sabertooth controllers
 More or all that support serial may be compatible, but the list below shows what they are tested on.
-Feel free to notify me of other working devices
+Feel free to notify me of other working devices by making a pull request to this file

 - Sabertooth 2x25